Putting Patients First: Transparent Pricing and Telehealth in Hearing Aids

 The Hidden Costs: Why Leading Hearing Aid Manufacturers Restrict Online Price Transparency

 Recently, two of the leading hearing aid manufacturers, Oticon and Phonak, have implemented policies that restrict the online visibility of their products and prices.
 Oticon, owned by Demant, has taken a stringent stance by prohibiting the online posting of their products altogether, although professionals are permitted to discuss the products and use certain marketing terms.
 On the other hand, Phonak, owned by Sonova, allows their products to be visible online but strictly forbids the posting of prices.
 Interestingly, there appear to be stipulations and exceptions that allow some companies to display prices under specific conditions.
-In this essay, we will delve into the reasons behind these policies, exploring the motivations and implications for both consumers and the industry at large.
+In this essay, we will delve into the reasons behind these policies.
+Exploring the motivations and implications for both consumers and the industry at large.

 Demand for Price Transparency: Consumers Seek Clear Costs Despite Manufacturer Restrictions